onedayatatime/spiritsoulbody/docs/holy-spirit.md

 > But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth.” - **Acts 1:8**

 #### He gives gifts
+> Now about the gifts of the Spirit, brothers and sisters, I do not want you to be uninformed. - **1 Corinthians 12:1**
 > There are different kinds of gifts, but the same Spirit distributes them. - **1 Corinthians 12:4**
 > To one there is given through the Spirit a message of wisdom, to another a message of knowledge by means of the same Spirit, to another faith by the same Spirit, to another gifts of healing by that one Spirit, to another miraculous powers, to another prophecy, to another distinguishing between spirits, to another speaking in different kinds of tongues, and to still another the interpretation of tongues. - **1 Corinthians 12:8-10**
 > All these are the work of one and the same Spirit, and he distributes them to each one, just as he determines. - **1 Corinthians 12:11**
+> Follow the way of love and eagerly desire gifts of the Spirit, especially prophecy - **1 Corinthians 14:1**
 > So it is with you.
 Since you are eager for gifts of the Spirit, try to excel in those that build up the church. - **1 Corinthians 14:12**
+> I long to see you so that I may impart to you some spiritual gift to make you strong - **Romans 1:11**
+> If anyone thinks they are a prophet or otherwise gifted by the Spirit, let them acknowledge that what I am writing to you is the Lord’s command. - **1 Corinthians 14:37**

 #### Spirit of faith
 > It is written: “I believed; therefore I have spoken.”
 Since we have that same spirit of faith, we also believe and therefore speak - **2 Corinthians 4:13**